Acupuncture For Dysmenorrhea

 Uterine Damp-Cold: dark, scanty menses, low back pain, pain before or during the period, relieved with heat but worse with pressure.

-TCM-style acupuncture treatments usually include nutrition, other lifestyle modifications, and, perhaps, Chinese herbs.
+TCM-style acupuncture treatments typically include nutrition, lifestyle modifications, and, occasionally, the use of Chinese herbs.